Internal Communication ~ 17 min

 An internal communications strategy establishes the business goals that center on employee communication, and lays out the steps needed to achieve them.

-This strategy is the structural and procedural map that determines how this exchange of information will take place, who will be involved, and in which ways it will be controlled and adapted to fit your company’s evolving needs.
+This internal comms strategy is the structural and procedural map that determines how this exchange of information will take place, who will be involved, and in which ways it will be controlled and adapted to fit your company’s evolving needs.

 Why an internal communication strategy is important?